What's in This Hamster Guide

 Because climbing, exploring, and tunneling keep your hamster mentally sharp

 Hamsters are natural explorers.
 In the wild, they build elaborate burrow systems and climb through tunnels to find food and shelter.
 Multi-level cages bring that stimulation indoors, giving your pet more than just space—they provide purposeful structure.
 Ramps, platforms, and tunnels help mimic their instinctive behavior and reduce boredom-related stress.
+This approach aligns with environmental enrichment principles endorsed by veterinary behaviorists worldwide.

 That said, not all multi-level cages are designed with hamster safety in mind.
 Avoid steep ramps, slippery plastic platforms, and vertical drops with no guardrails.
 According to the ASPCA, safe habitats must offer both mental enrichment and physical protection, especially when vertical elements are introduced.
+The American Association for Laboratory Animal Science provides detailed standards for safe vertical environments that we’ve adapted for pet care.

 Easiest Cage to Clean That Saves Time and Smells Fresh